 An Employee Share Option Plan (ESOP) has been established where selected officers, employees and consultants of the Company can be issued with options over ordinary shares in PlatSearch NL.
 The options, issued for nil consideration, will be issued in accordance with a performance review by the Directors.
 The options cannot be transferred and will not be quoted on the ASX.
 Options expire if not exercised 90 days after a participant resigns from the Company.

-There have been no cancellations or modifications to any of the plans during 2012 and 2011.
-600,000 ESOP Options were cancelled during the financial year.
+There have been no cancellations or modifications to any of the plans during 2013 and 2012.

 Summary of options granted by the parent entity